 The Central Valley Water Board and the interested parties assert that a recitation of facts of living conditions encountered by a population of residents does not provide the requisite evidentiary support for a claim of discriminatory effect.
-They also argue the Dairy General WDRs’ purpose is to protect water quality, not effectuate a disproportionate adverse impact on communities of a protected class.
+They also argue the 2013 Dairy General WDRs’ purpose is to protect water quality, not effectuate a disproportionate adverse impact on communities of a protected class.
 We agree.
-The Dairy General WDRs aim to implement the Basin Plans to protect groundwater from ongoing and future discharges of dairy waste, and apply equally to all residents within the region reliant on groundwater supplies for drinking water.
+The 2013 Dairy General WDRs aim to implement the Basin Plans to protect groundwater from ongoing and future discharges of dairy manure, through uniform requirements applicable to dairies in the Central Valley based on discharge risk to groundwater, and the effects of the time schedule to implement the requirements and changes in nitrate loading apply equally to all residents within the region reliant on groundwater supplies for drinking water.